mayraberrones94/chatbot_llm/README.md

 ## Phase 1: Play with model parameters.

 Using both models, try different combinations of parameters to produce the desired output for both models.
+Both of this models can be found in the drive folder

 - `/dream_gpt2`
 - `/email_gpt2`